This post was updated February 16th, 2020.

 General Tips & Advice

-Colombia is a safe country but like any place you’ll need to be careful with your belongings and be cautious when walking at night, particularly in big cities.
+Colombia is a safe country but like any place, you’ll need to be careful with your belongings and be cautious when walking at night, particularly in big cities.
 And while legally speaking, Colombia has advanced with LGBT rights, it’s important to note that not everyone you come in contact with will be as overly welcoming to LGBT people as the laws suggest.
-Still, this doesn’t mean that you shouldn’t visit, it’s just important to be smart and safe, like you would in any new place you’re visiting.
+Still, this doesn’t mean that you shouldn’t visit, it’s just important to be smart and safe like you would in any new place you’re visiting.

 If you’re considering a trip to Colombia, be sure to check Out in Colombia Travel.
 They’re your go-to tour company in Colombia and can help you plan an awesome visit to make sure you experience the best places and make the most of your trip.
-Whether it’s arranging the best hotel, transportation or English speaking tours, they can offer you an awesome, customized experience which you’ll never forget.
+Whether it’s arranging the best hotel, transportation or English speaking tours, they can offer you an awesome, customized experience that you’ll never forget.